Unicon/shib-cas-authn3/README.md

 * https://wiki.shibboleth.net/confluence/display/SHIB2/IdPEnableECP
 * https://wiki.shibboleth.net/confluence/display/SHIB2/IdPInstall [section: `Using a customized web.xml`)

-Additional Features
+Features
 -----------------------------
-* Externalize settings to allow for setting the configuration of the callback servlet outside of the deployed IDP application.
+* Externalize settings to allow for setting the configuration of the callback servlet and login handler outside of the deployed IDP application.
+* Default settings for as much of the parameters as possible reduceds the amount of items that have to be set.
-* Additionally, CAS is now sent the entityId param (relaying party id from Shib).
+* CAS is now sent an additional parameter in the form of the "entityId" param (relaying party id from Shib).